tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 In languages without compilers that specifically guard against them, side effects can occur:

-* intentionally through sloppy coding practices, where a misguided programmer may think it's more convenient to have a function do multiple things at once;
+* intentionally through sloppy coding practices, where a misguided programmer may think it’s more convenient to have a function do multiple things at once;
 * unintentionally, for example by accidentally setting a global variable instead of a local one.

-We'll see more examples in actual code below.
+We’ll see more examples in actual code below.

 ## Function Purity and Referential Transparency